Kevenvz/AspNetCoreVueBoilerplate/README.md

 Then you can go to `http://localhost:5000/` to view the app.
 *NOTE:* If you enable SSL in your development environment you will not be able to use hot module replacement.

+## Swagger

+The project uses [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) to generate a Swagger/OpenAPI specification.
+You can also use the Swagger UI by going to the `/swagger/` route.